October Health – 2025 Report

 Physical Health

-- **Higher Risk of Chronic Conditions**: Linked to heart disease, high blood pressure, and diabetes.
+- Increased Risk of Chronic Illness: Loneliness is linked to conditions like heart disease, high blood pressure, and weakened immune function.

 Mental Health